Cranfield is a postgraduate university, specialising in technology and management.

 In 1967, the School of Management was founded, so 2017 marks our 50th anniversary.

 In 1969, the College of Aeronautics became The Cranfield Institute of Technology incorporated by Royal Charter with full degree-awarding powers.

 More recently, there has been further substantial progress, including an academic partnership with the Defence Academy, UK, at Shrivenham in Wiltshire.

 Cranfield’s motto, 'post nubes lux', means 'after clouds light'.
-It is depicted on the University Coat of Arms which was introduced when the University was awarded its Royal Charter.
+It is depicted on the University coat of arms which was introduced when the University was awarded our Royal Charter.